Get all the latest data for Costa Blanca

 How will population growth and other factors impact property values in Costa Blanca in 5 years?

-The property types and areas most likely to benefit from these demographic trends are walkable coastal apartments and townhouses in established towns with good healthcare, transport links, and year-round services.
+The property types and areas most likely to benefit are two-bedroom apartments in walkable towns, townhouses near services, and villas in established coastal areas with good healthcare, transport and restaurants.

 We made this infographic to show you how property prices in Spain compare to other big cities across the region.
 It breaks down the average price per square meter in city centers, so you can see how cities stack up.
 It’s an easy way to spot where you might get the best value for your money.
 We hope you like it.